I love horse racing and have been betting for years. Here's how to read a racecard for the beginner.

 - Trainer and jockey of the given horses

-Below is an example of a basic racecard showing the horses, their trainers, and jockeys.
+Below is an example of a basic racecard showing the horses, their trainers, and their jockeys.

 The form shows the placements the horses got in their previous races.
-Take the horse "Deerslayer," for example: Six races ago, the horse made 8th place but was placed 2nd in its last race.
+Take the horse "Deerslayer," for example—six races ago, the horse made 8th place but placed 2nd in its last race.

 The number next to the horse's name is the number of days since the horse last raced.
 You may also see a "C", "D", "CD", "B" or "BF" next to the number.

 - C: This horse has won on this course before.

 - D: This horse has won over this distance before.

-- CD: Is a combination of the two above.
+- CD: This is a combination of the two above.

-- B: Means the horse is wearing blinkers. (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).
+- B: The horse is wearing blinkers (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).

 - BF: This means this particular horse was the favourite choice for betters in its last race but was beaten by another horse.